Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/your-first-hurl-file.md

 The quiz application consists of:

 - a website that lets people create or play a series of quizzes
-- a set of REST apis to list, create and delete question and quiz
+- a set of REST APIs to list, create and delete question and quiz

-With Hurl, we're going to add tests for the website and the apis.
+With Hurl, we're going to add tests for the website and the APIs.

 ## Prerequisites